Learn Bern

 Loops

-Bern uses Odin-inspired loop syntax where for is the only loop keyword.
+Bern uses Odin-inspired loop syntax where loop is the only loop keyword.
 The behavior changes based on how you use it.

 Execute a block a specific number of times: